Totally geodesic null hypersurfaces and constancy of surface gravity in Finsler spacetimes: Preliminaries

 Observe that the Ricci 1-form and the Ricci scalar depend only on the non-linear connection and not on the Finsler linear connection (compare with expressions such as $R^{HH}{}^\mu{}_{\alpha \mu \beta}$ which instead depend on the chosen linear connection).

-The tensor \( R_v \) is related to the non‑commutativity of the covariant and flipped derivatives as follows \cite{minguzzi15}. \begin{theorem} Let \( u \) and \( X \) be fields on \( M \), and suppose \( u \) is pregeodesic, i.e. \( D_uu=f u \) for some function \( f \).
+The tensor \( R_v \) is related to the non-commutativity of the covariant and flipped derivatives as follows \cite{minguzzi15}. \begin{theorem} Let \( u \) and \( X \) be fields on \( M \), and suppose \( u \) is pregeodesic, i.e. \( D_uu=f u \) for some function \( f \).
 Then

 \end{theorem}

 As a corollary we obtain \cite{minguzzi15} \cite[Lemma 6.1.1]{shen01} \begin{proposition} Let \( x(t,s) \) be a geodesic variation, i.e. \( x_s:=x(\cdot, s) \) is a geodesic for each \( s\in (-\epsilon,\epsilon) \).
 Defining \( J=\partial /\partial s\vert_{s=0} \), we have